 At the start of the Common Route, you are prompted to choose a side; The Good Apples or The Bad Apples.
-For a more engaged gameplay, I strongly recommend to pick the Bad Apple’s side first, and do the Good Apples routes last.
+For a more engaging gameplay, I strongly recommend to pick the Bad Apple’s side first and do the Good Apples routes last.
 For a specific route order, I suggest playing: Higa — Shikishima — Alma — Satoru — White Mask.

 - Soul Totem: Baseball

 - those abs doe

 Higa is the tall bad boy from the Bad Apples faction.
 He carries with him a white baseball (as his soul totem), that can explode like a bomb and can sometimes transform into a baseball bat.
 He greatly respects Alma, calls him “aniki” (brother) and acts as Alma’s right hand.

 Higa is one of my favorite characters in BAW, maybe because I started with his route first or perhaps I’m just totally biased when it comes to Suwabe’s voice acting? lol.
 His route, on the other hand, was a little lacking as far as how his story was presented.
 Although I enjoyed his cute little moments with the heroine in NEVAEH Academy, I think his happy ending was a little rushed?
 I actually, had to re-read his epilogue just to make sure I understood what was going on. lol I liked his backstory though and Higa in general, was a great character in the game and it would’ve been nice if his ending was given more thought and was explained better. (￣□￣」)

 Shikishima neither belongs to the Good Apples nor the Bad Apples’ faction.
 Rather, he is considered an “Odd Apple” in NEVAEH Academy.
 He does his own thing and rarely participates in breaking the school rules but does not care for them at all either.
 He speaks in a friendly but slightly formal tone and is prone to nature-based metaphors.